 The dance scene was many things, but mostly a movement of youth.
 From the moment you discover it, certain in your conviction it is important and it means something, the sand starts, flows.
 You have many years - good years, glad years - but time passes and you age and the dance scene stays the same.

 And then one day you wake and you are attending engagements and thirtieth birthday parties, not twenty-firsts or farewells for mates off travelling.

 An aficionado now, you know the good electronica, have a visceral dislike for the cheese and the tossers it attracts, yet jaded, also, and even in the better clubs of the deeper underground, the kiddies, with their exuberant first-time-on-drugs ways, begin to annoy.

 House parties and backyard BBQs become the norm.
-The music still electronic, for it is the soundtrack to your generation, but the talk now is of mortgages and children, not upcoming parties or superstar DJs.
+The music still electronic, for it was the soundtrack to your generation, but the talk now is of mortgages and children, not upcoming parties or touring superstar DJs.

-And all this with the same faces laughing over the same stories, with perhaps a shake of your head over just how far you've come, until even they begin to fade, one by one, and you realise that, soon, there will be nobody left to charge with.
+And all this with the same faces laughing over the same stories with perhaps a shake of the head over just how far you'd come, until even they begin to fade, one by one, and you realise that, soon, there would be no one left to storm with.

 It was a death, gradual but implacable, I had watched and sullenly mourned for several years; for the good days gone never to be known again.